mongodb/docs/source/includes/fact-compatibility.rst

-You can use |operator-method| for deployments hosted on the following
+You can use |operator-method| for deployments hosted in the following
 environments:

 .. include:: /includes/fact-environments.rst